 Mix or preferably blend three tablespoons of aloe vera, one teaspoon of vegetable glycerin, 1/2 teaspoon of agave nectar, and one teaspoon of coconut oil thoroughly.
 After you hair has been washed and conditioned apply your DIY Curl Conditioning Serum throughout your hair first then add a leave-in conditioner of your choice to style.
 All of the ingredients to this serum add moisture and nutrients to the hair.
 (This recipe is for 1-2 applications.
 Depending on your hair thickness and length, you may want to double the measurement to make more.
 Store any remainder product in the refrigerator.)

 I have found that the best way to create frizz-free curls is by defining your curls with the Tightly Curly Method.
 By styling your hair this way, your hair remains fresh and free of tangles until you wash again.
 At night braid or bun your hair and cover or sleep on satin material.
-To refresh your hair in the morning simply spritz with water then add more conditioner.
+To refresh your hair in the morning simply spritz with water or this curl refreshing spray, then add more conditioner.
 No brushing, combing, or even finger combing needed.
 Add serum to any frizzy areas if needed.
 If you have very dry thick curls add a bit of shea butter to your hair while damp to keep your hair moisturized and weighed down.
 I love the unrefined shea butter from Mountain Rose Herbs.

 (Image by D Sharon Pruitt)